GDD 1

 Create a prototype according to the topics and guidelines.
 The prototype should show what your game will look like (e.g. blockouts of levels) and it should demonstrate the core mechanics of your game.

-Create a page for your game on itch.io, you do not need to upload a build yet, but add a short description and screenshots that promote your game.
+Create a page for your game on itch.io, and add a short description and screenshots that promote your game.
+If you want to make it private, make sure to submit a link that can view the game nevertheless.

 Submission

-Upload the build to TeachCenter and add a link to your itch.io page within the deadline in the schedule.
+Upload a Windows build to TeachCenter and add a link to your itch.io page within the deadline in the schedule.
+The zip folder of the build should be called prototype-##.zip.

 Task Description

-Provide a small report (.txt file, or Excel sheet) with a list of issues you’ve found:
+Provide a small report (.pdf) with a list of issues you’ve found:

 [ID / Type of issue (1-3) / Description of issue / Severity of this issue (A extremely bad – C nice to have) / Tips for improvement]